renpy/renpy/sphinx/source/android.rst

     screen is filled with the border color.

 android-downloading.jpg
-    The image thjat's used when the app is downloading assets from Google Play Asset delivery.
+    The image that's used when the app is downloading assets from Google Play Asset delivery.
 This should be surrounded by 1px of a monocolored border.
 When displayed, the image is scaled to fit available space while preserving aspect ratio, and the rest of the